Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ `Visualize.all()({data, cellShape})`, which returns a `<canvas>` on which green=1 black=0 red=-1 4×4 pixels are drawn, with empty pixels between reward/user/name and data.
             - ⋯ Shuffle cells.
             - ⋯ Add `-error…error` random numbers to `data`, if there is error.
+            - ⋯ To save feedback of even non-noData cells, a transform that splits such cells into `noData` and `noFeedback` cells.
             - ⋯ Try an echo-state network, and see whether that makes `Sound` better or worse.
                 - ⋯ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
 (Procedural music.)
                 - ⋯ Also try mangling feedback, and having keyboard and camera input and camera-with-some-SSL-NN.
 See whether we can get something even remotely passable to work.
 (And have the visualization UI that first collects feedback, trains a model on it when asked, and when ready, actually uses the model.)